Sharing is caring!

 DIY Glitter Ornaments

 Make your own DIY glitter ornaments!
-Create your own personal vinyl decal or paint on whatever you'd like.
+Create your own personal vinyl decal or paint on whatever you'd like on these easy glitter ornaments.
 Adding glitter inside the ornament is super easy!

 Materials